Climate of Antarctica

-The climate of Antarctica is the coldest on Earth.
-The continent is also extremely dry (it is a desert), averaging 166 mm of precipitation per year.
-Snow rarely melts on most parts of the continent, and, after being compressed, becomes the glacier ice that makes up the ice sheet.
+The climate of Antarctica is the coldest and driest on Earth.
+Antarctica averages 166 mm of precipitation per year and snow rarely melts on most parts of the continent.
+After Antarctic snow becomes compressed, it becomes the glacier ice that makes up the ice sheet.
 Weather fronts rarely penetrate far into the continent, because of the katabatic winds.
-Most of Antarctica has an ice-cap climate (Köppen classification EF) with extremely cold and dry weather.
+Most of Antarctica has an ice-cap climate (Köppen classification EF) with very cold and dry weather.

 Temperature

 The highest temperature ever recorded on Antarctica was 19.8 C recorded at Signy Research Station, Signy Island on 30 January 1982.

 The highest temperature on the Antarctic mainland was 18.3 C at the Esperanza Base (Argentina) on 6 February 2020.